ashiqYousuf/Django_Auth/README.md

 ## WHAT IT DOES?

-### This is a simple DJango Application in which I have implemented Django Auth.Moreover I have added the functionality of logging in , signing in , contacting us.
-Also I have also created a dashboard for Seperate Groups Author and Admin where any Author can add post and edit any post from database additionally Admin user can delete the post also.
+This is a simple Blog Application where a user can perform CRUD operations over blogs, in addition I have implemented Authorization & Authentication system to keep the blog app safe & secure with throttle checks.
+IThere are permissions based on the group to which a user is assigned.
+A normal user has some simple permissions to create, read blogs, edit/delete his own blog but an Admin user can also delete any blog that he would wish, giving him more power over a normal blog user.

 ## HOW I BUILT IT?

-### I have used HTML , BOOTSTRAP in the front End and very little CSS .
-Django Template Language and DJANGO is mostly used througout the project.
-### More focus is on Fucntion Based Views to gain more insights of writing code from scratch.Django Forms , ModelForms & Models are made here and any common User
-### creates an account gets by default added to the Author Group.

-# Usage
+* I have used Django throughout the project, used inbuilt templating engine (DTL), regarding the frontend side I have used Bootstrap for styling various components of the application with a minimal custom CSS.

+* Function based views are used for more customization over class based views.

-## To run this project :
+## To run this project:

+* Python must be installed in your local system before you start following next steps.

+* Install the requirements:- `pip install django`

-### 1.Go inside the root project directory (Miniblog).
+* Go inside the root project directory (Miniblog).

-### 2.python manage.py runserver (Run this command to run this project)
-### It's assumed that Python Must be Installed in your System (pip install django)
+* Run migrations `python manage.py makemigrations` followed by `python manage.py migarte`

+* Run server `python manage.py runserver`